 How to Select the Best Partner for Your Supply Chain Network Design

-Designing an optimized supply chain network is not something that an organization should perform alone.
-It is worthwhile to invest in a partner that will walk with you through the process of running supply chain network analyses and creating a plan.
-This partner should also stick around during implementation to make sure everything runs smoothly.
-Some key characteristics that every organization should seek in a supply chain network design partner are:
+A supply chain network strategy is not something that an organization should perform alone.
+It is worthwhile to invest in a supply chain optimization partner that will walk with you through the process of performing supply chain network analyses, creating supply chain visibility and forming a plan.
+This partner should also stick around during implementation to make sure everything runs smoothly and ensure quality management.
+Some key characteristics that every organization should seek in a supply chain optimization partner are: